 This article proposed a methodology for gathering labelled English text for the purpose of topic modelling cybersecurity discussions.
-We then trained multiple machine learning models using this labelled data, and showed that combining these models into a consensus majority voting tool results in both low error rates and scalability in terms of documents classified per hour.
+We then trained multiple machine learning models using this labelled data, and showed that combining these models into a consensus majority voting tool results in both low error rates and good scalability in terms of text samples classified per hour.